Turing Scheme Widening Participation Funding

 • Students who are the first in their family to attend university

-If you have any questions about the aforementioned categories and how these are assessed please email dmuglobal@dmu.ac.uk.
+If you are unsure whether you qualify for additional funding or have questions on the aforementioned categories and how they are assessed please email dmuglobal@dmu.ac.uk.